andrew-hsieh-ch/Solar-Photovoltaic-System-Integration-Design-Final/README.md

 4. Summing up LOF in each timeframe
 5. using plotly to visualize the result to make it readable

+data_1228_1.xlsx is the realtime data from a Solar farm based in Hsinchu, Taiwan.

 Jan.14 2022